- 5500 Campanile Dr.

 Material Transfer Agreements (MTAs) are contracts governing the exchange of certain materials vital to research. he TTO reviews and negotiates many University MTAs related to research.

-All material transfer agreements (MTAs), regardless of whether SDSU is the provider or recipient of the material, must be approved by the Authorized Institutional Official within Graduate and Research Affairs.
+All material transfer agreements (MTAs), regardless of whether SDSU is the provider or recipient of the material, must be approved by the Authorized Institutional Official within the Division of Research and Innovation.

-To obtain institutional approval and the appropriate signature for an MTA, please visit Research Affairs' website or call for more information at (619) 594-0905.
+To obtain institutional approval and the appropriate signature for an MTA, please contact Research Support Services or call for more information at (619) 594-0905.

 A Cooperative Research and Development Agreement (CRADA) sets the terms of a research arrangement between two institutions or parties.